Early education entitlement for three and four year olds

 Is your child three years old this year?

-Children aged three and four years old are entitled to 15 hours of free nursery education funding per week for a minimum of 38 weeks.
-Your child may access a free place from the school term after their third birthday until they start in Reception class.
+The early education entitlement (EEE) for children aged three and four years old can be accessed for up to 15 hours per week for a minimum of 38 weeks.
+This is from the school term after their third birthday until they start in Reception class.

 When can my child receive their free place?